What would I do if I were Will Smith?

 I like sci-fi stories (and movies).
-They are excellent thought experiments to create a completely different world, which always stimulate my interest.
+I think they are excellent thought experiments to create a completely different world, which always stimulate my interest.
 For example, “1984” by George Orwell is the story of what if the world is completely ruled by totalitarianism.
 “Do Androids Dream of Electric Sheep?” (the movie was titled “Blade Runner,” and I really like it) elaborates an imaginary world where androids evolve their intelligence to become more human than humans.
 The starter of this article is “I Am Legend” starring Will Smith.
 As most of you know, it’s the movie portraying the last man on earth.

 If you watched the movie, I believe you’ve imagined “What would I do if I were Will Smith?”
 In fact, I did many times and was shocked every time to find the simple fact that I can’t live long by myself.
 Mind you, I literally mean it and am not talking about a mental or philosophical issue.

 I am not legend at all…

 In the movie, Will Smith searched houses and stores for (mainly canned) food.
 Of course, I would do the same but soon come to feel insecure by thinking “What if I eat up all the canned food?”
 I don’t know how to preserve food and how to make cans and can openers.
 OK, I can give up canned food, but what about water?
 Do you know the fatal rule of three?
 We can only live without air for three minutes; without water for three days: without food for three weeks.
 No doubt.
 In the world of “I Am Legend,” I will die in three days after finishing the last bottle of water.